 SIIL generates liquidity in Sterling as it receives regular premiums in the period which are used to fund future claims and expenses.
 Furthermore, SIIL holds sufficient cash assets which can be readily realised.
 Cash assets can be drawn immediately with limited barriers to execution.
-Funds from the Royal London Funds can be drawn with 2 days' notice.
+Funds from the Royal London Fund money market can be drawn with 2 days' notice.
+Investments in the Evelyn Partners bond portfolio also can be accessed with 2 days' notice.